typerefinery-ai/deploy-site-template/README.md

 2. On your new space click on the `...` button and select `Publish space`.
 3. On `Publish space` dialog select `All` in `Publish Options`, click on `Deploy after Publish` toggle, and click `Publish` button.
 4. Wait for the space to be published and deployed.
-5. Check GitHub repository `gh-pages` branch for the new files.
+5. Check GitHub repository `main` branch for the new files.